YeoLab/skipper/YEOLAB_INTERNAL.md

 # YEO-LAB internal example
 Hello.
-This is a short example for running skipper as a member of the Yeo-lab partition on TSCC.
-Before attempting this example, please log onto TSCC and change directories to your scratch director
+This is a short example for running Skipper as a member of the Yeo-lab partition on TSCC.

 ## Load up an interactive node.